jjcrossjj/blog/index.md

-Welcome to my blog.
-For more about me, check out [my website](https://jjjjjjjjjjcross.github.io/) to learn more [about me](https://jjjjjjjjjjcross.github.io/about.html).
+Hello, this is Joey Cross, and welcome to my blog!
+For more about me, check out [my website](https://jjcrossjj.github.io/).
 Write to me at cross dot joey at gmail dot com.
 Thanks for reading!